EAGLE: Elevating Geometric Reasoning through LLM-empowered Visual Instruction Tuning

-We develop our geometry expert model with the LLaVA-1.5 architecture \cite{llava1.5}, which comprises a CLIP ViT-L/14 \cite{CLIP} as the vision encoder and the Vicuna-1.5 \cite{chiang2023vicuna} as the LLM backbone.
-We employ a two-layer MLP as the cross-modal projector to connect the visual encoder and the base LLM.
+\textbf{Implementation Details.} We develop EAGLE with the LLaVA-1.5 architecture \citep{llava1.5}, which comprises a CLIP ViT-L/14 \citep{CLIP} as the vision encoder and a 7B Vicuna-1.5 \citep{chiang2023vicuna} as the LLM backbone.
+We employ a two-layer MLP as the cross-modal projector to connect the vision encoder and the base LLM.
 The input image resolution is set to 336 by 336 pixels.
-In the preliminary stage, we train the vision encoder and the cross-modal projector for 1 epoch with an initial learning rate $1e^{-5}$.
-In the advanced stage, we integrate LoRA \cite{lora} into the vision encoder with a rank 64, and fine-tune the LLM backbone and the cross-modal projector for 2 epochs with an initial learning rate $3e^{-5}$.
-All experiments are conducted on 8 NVIDIA A100 GPUs, and the batch sizes is set to 6 per GPUs at both training stages.
+The detailed training hyper-parameter settings are presented in Table \ref{hyper-parameters}.
+Specifically, to avoid overfitting, we follow G-LLaVA \citep{gllava} to train EAGLE for one epoch in the geometric knowledge injection stage and two epochs in the geometric knowledge refinement stage.
+We employ the AdamW optimizer \citep{adamw} during the training process.
+The learning rate is set to $1e^{-5}$ and $3e^{-5}$ on each stage with a cosine decay learning rate scheduler.
+All experiments are conducted with eight NVIDIA A100 GPUs.